adrelanos/kde-kgpg-tweaks/README.md

 By KDE default, KGpg starts in systray without any foreground window.
 Also by KDE default, KGpg's tray icon is hidden.
 This is very confusing for users, because when they start KGpg, they neither see a foreground window nor a tray icon.
-Therefore we start KGpg in foreground without tray icon.
+Therefore this package deactivates KGpg's tray icon, so KGpg gets started in foreground without tray icon.
 Users are free to change this setting.

 This package only takes effect for newly created user accounts.
 Not for existing user accounts.
 This package is most useful to help Linux distribution